russgooday/netninja-challenges/README.md

 The burger button consists of a hidden checkbox and a 'label' tag wrapped around the burger.
 I then make use of a combination of the :checked pseudo and sibling selectors to flip between open and closed states.

 In addition to clicking on the burger menu, I would expect the user to be able to close the menu by click any where outside of it.
-This is one drawback I see to a CSS only solution.
+This is one drawback I see to my current CSS only solution.

 [Working Demo](https://russgooday.github.io/netninja-challenges/)